 1895 Historical Events Timeline

 January – Dreyfus Is Publicly Stripped of His Rank

-Jewish-French artillery captain Alfred Dreyfus is falsely condemned of passing military intel to the Germans in a case that demonstrated the pervasive anti-semitism in the French military.
+Jewish-French artillery captain Alfred Dreyfus is falsely condemned for passing military intel to the Germans in a case that demonstrated the pervasive antisemitism in the French military.
 Three years later, the major who found the “smoking gun” used to convict Dreyfus admits that he forged much of the evidence against Dreyfus.
 Dreyfus spends five years imprisoned on Devil’s Island.

 April – Minerva Lifts 3,564 Pounds; Millions Stop Going to the Gym